What Is the Place of Emotion in Debate?

 One classic illustration of this phenomenon is the identifiable victim effect.
 If a debater arguing for famine relief tells the story of one starving child and her daily struggles, it often evokes a stronger response than citing a fact like “8.9% of the population is undernourished.”

 The latter is important, but the former tugs at heartstrings, making the impact of the problem tangible.
-The audience’s emotional engagement can translate into agreement or a call to action – in a debate, that means a higher chance of persuading judge and peers.
+The audience’s emotional engagement can translate into agreement or a call to action.
+In a debate, that means a higher chance of persuading judge and peers.

 In fact, expert persuaders often say, “Facts tell, stories sell,” acknowledging that human decision-making is not 100% rational; it’s infused with feelings.
 However, there’s a flip side: emotions can introduce bias.
 Psychologists studying decision-making warn that strong emotional arousal – especially from fear, anger, or partisan excitement – can impair our reasoning.
 We become less adept at evaluating evidence fairly when our emotions run high.
-One study on news consumption found that arousing content (think sensational or anger-inducing news) “exacerbates motivated reasoning.”
-In other words, when people are emotionally fired up, they are more likely to twist or cherry-pick information to fit their pre-existing views.

 A debater who relies purely on whipping up emotions might win over some of the audience in the moment, but they risk encouraging that kind of biased processing rather than thoughtful deliberation.
 Moreover, a highly emotional approach might alienate judges who view it as manipulative or as a substitute for substance.